A-wing: Concept and design

 The A-wing was one of two new Rebel Alliance starfighters created for Return of the Jedi.
 It was dubbed the A fighter because it was the first of the two designs created.
-Ralph McQuarrie's concept art has blue coloring, but these sections were red on the models because of bluescreen limitations.
+Ralph McQuarrie's production paintings of A-wing starfighters were completed after filming and displayed alternative blue markings.

-Wesley Seeds and Lorne Peterson of Industrial Light & Magic built the model, and its pilot figure is based on a World War I German airman.
+Joe Johnston designed the ship, Wesley Seeds and Lorne Peterson of Industrial Light & Magic built the model, and its pilot figure is based on a World War I German airman.
 A battle-damaged engine "wing" was snapped into place to represent Arvel Crynyd's damaged fighter as it crashed into the Executor.

-McQuarrie's original blue-and-white coloring was used for the craft's appearance in Rebels.
+McQuarrie's alternative blue-and-white coloring was used for the craft's appearance in Rebels.
 Photographs from the filming of Star Wars: The Last Jedi show an A-wing on the film set.
-Screen Rant suggests the A-wing seen in the photographs evokes some of McQuarrie's original design, such as the blaster cannon shape and the presence of additional ports in the cockpit.
+Screen Rant suggests the A-wing seen in the photographs evokes some of McQuarrie's interpretation of the design, such as the blaster cannon shape and the presence of additional ports in the cockpit.